MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/case-management.md

 ## Add case notes

 Case notes are brief items of information added to a case record.
 A case note can be viewed by all users who have access to the case record.
-Web portal customers can use notes to submit comments or ideas, or to share information with the support team that is working on their case.
+Power Pages site customers can use notes to submit comments or ideas, or to share information with the support team that is working on their case.

-Web portal customers can easily add case notes, and then select **Update** to include that information in the case record.
+Customers can easily add case notes, and then select **Update** to include that information in the case record.
 These notes can optionally include attachments - useful info for resolving the case at hand.

 > [!NOTE]
-> Any case notes that are entered by a Microsoft Dynamics CRM user directly through the Microsoft Dynamics CRM record will only be displayed to a web portal customer if the \*WEB\* keyword is somewhere in the case note body.
+> Any case notes that are entered by a Microsoft Dynamics CRM user directly through the Microsoft Dynamics CRM record will only be displayed to a customer if the \*WEB\* keyword is somewhere in the case note body.

 ## Close or cancel a case

-A web portal customer can close a case directly from the portal.
+A customer can close a case directly from the website.
 When editing a case, the customer can select the **Close Case** or **Cancel Case** buttons.
 The system will ask the customer for confirming the action for the selected operation.
 The customer can then select **Yes** to confirm the case closure or cancellation.
 This action will automatically close any open activities that are linked to the case record.

 ![Close or cancel a case.](media/case-actions.png "Close or cancel a case")

-A web portal customer also has the ability to re-open a closed case if they feel that his or her issue has not been dealt with properly.
+A customer also has the ability to re-open a closed case if they feel that his or her issue has not been dealt with properly.

 ## Case deflection